Achieve ISO 27001

 There are a plethora of benefits to implementing ISO 27001 in your organisation.
 Certification at a base level helps to reduce information security, privacy risks, and breaches from occurring in the first place or drastically reduce the fallout of any information security breach.
 Furthermore, ISO 27001 accreditation demonstrates a commitment to compliance with regulation and continually improving information security practices in our ever-developing world.

 From a financial perspective, ISO 27001 certification helps you to save money and time down the line.
-Investing in information security before breaches or risks become critical will keep you from growing fines from the Information Commissioner’s Office or other costs related to repairing or improving existing systems.
-Aside from saving time and expenses, certification boosts your organisation’s reputation with clients and other organisations by showing them you have a solid commitment to upholding information security practices and protecting any information of theirs you may hold.
+Investing in information security before breaches or risks become critical will protect you from growing fines from the Information Commissioner’s Office or other costs related to repairing or improving existing systems.
+Aside from saving time and expenses, certification boosts your organisation’s reputation with clients and other organisations by showing them you have a solid commitment to upholding information security practices and protecting any of their information you may hold.
 In turn, this helps to increase your competitive edge.

 What are the benefits of ISO 27001?

 If you’re looking at ISO 27001 certification for your organisation, you may benefit from reading our “What are the ISO 27001 benefits” article prior to reading the rest of this page

 One question larger organisations should ask when considering ISO 27001 certification is which regions your organisation primarily works in.
 Organisations mainly working out of the United Kingdom and Europe are well-suited to pursuing ISO 27001 certification for their business, clients, and partners.
 Organisations primarily working in North America may achieve just SOC 2 certification.
 SOC2 is a well-known U.S security standard that has established itself as a pretty common business practice.
 Organisations only performing business with US-based businesses and customers should find a SOC2 sufficient.